Luppole/Luppole/README.md

 - 👨‍💻 First paid dev job at **16**!
 - 🏋️ Gym rat when not coding
 - 🎵 Music fuels the code
-- ❌ No DevOps, ever.
+- ❌ No DevOps.
+Ever.

 ---